Joe regularly appears in employment tribunals and the EAT in discrimination, whistleblowing, unfair dismissal and other statutory claims.

 - Tyne and Wear Passenger Transport Executive t/a Nexus v National Union of Rail, Maritime and Transport Workers EWCA Civ 1408 (led by David Reade KC): first Court of Appeal authority on the employment tribunals’ power to consider a defence of rectification.

 - Mr K Pubbi v Your-Move.co.uk EAT 96: EAT held that the dismissal of a financial consultant for failure to disclose bankruptcy was not unfair notwithstanding the absence of an express contractual term requiring disclosure.

 - Mrs S McLeary v One Housing Group Limited UKEAT/0124/18/LA: consideration of complaints of constructive dismissal under s.
 39 of the Equality Act 2010.

 - Tyne and Wear Passenger Transport Executive t/a Nexus v Anderson ICR 433 (led by David Reade KC): the leading authority on the jurisdiction of employment tribunals in statutory wages claims.

 - Securing a substantial monetary settlement for an individual claiming maternity discrimination, detriment and unfair dismissal.

 - Successfully defeating a claim for age discrimination arising out of a homeworking policy implemented during the first Covid-19 lockdown.

-- Successfully representing a respondent employer in an indirect sex discrimination claim: the claimant withdrew her claim in its entirety at the end of Joe’s cross-examination of her, avoiding the need for the respondent’s witnesses to give evidence.
+- Successfully representing a respondent employer in an indirect sex discrimination claim: the claimant withdrew the claim in its entirety at the end of Joe’s cross-examination, avoiding the need for the respondent’s witnesses to give evidence.

 - Achieving a major costs order in favour of a respondent employer not exceeding £60,000.